facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

 containers passed at the call-site retain Hydra's normal configuration semantics, including instantiation and conversion where applicable.

-When a `dict` call-site argument overrides a parameter of the target being instantiated, it is handled according to the configured parameter value:
+When a `dict` or `DictConfig` call-site argument overrides a parameter of the target being instantiated, it is handled according to the configured parameter
+value:

 - If the configured value is a Structured Config node, Hydra merges the dictionary into a copy of the node, preserving its schema, validation, and